Credit

 New Credit Inquiries

 The number of financial inquiries you make accounts for 10% of your credit score calculation.
 To avoid dips in your credit score, you should not make more than six inquiries annually.
-If you need money, shop around for lenders that offer free preapproval estimates or loans with no credit check.
-Some lenders require soft credit checks when you initially inquire to inspect your credit score and credit history.
-A soft credit check will not affect your credit score, but a hard credit check will.
+If you need money, shop around for lenders that offer free pre-approval estimates or no credit check loans

 Credit Mix